retcon1/track-tv/docs/user-stories.md

 - As a user I want to be able to change my avatar ✅
 - As a user I want to be able to delete my account ✅
 - As a user I want to be able to reset my password if I forget it
+- As a user I want to have a personalised profile (TV list should be separate)
+- As a user I want to be able to add 4 favourite shows to my profile
+- As a user I want to be able to discover other user's profiles

 ### Searching